Date

 |

 Lake Kerkini is renowned as one of the finest wetland sites in Europe.
 It attracts tens of thousands of wetland birds throughout the year.
-In late September, along with a great variety of resident species around the lake, migration is in full swing with many ducks, shorebirds, raptors and passerines present around the lake.
+In late September, along with a great variety of resident species, migration is in full swing, with many ducks, shorebirds, raptors and passerines present.
 Up to a 1,000 Dalmatian Pelicans winter here and White Pelicans should still be around in good numbers.
-Lesser White-fronted Geese usually arrive on the lake at the end of September, to spend the autumn and winter months here.

-There is much to see and do in this picturesque corner of Greece and we shall divide our time between the various habitats and what’s about locally at the time.
+There is much to see and do in this delightful and relatively undiscovered corner of Greece and we shall divide our time between the various habitats around and also to what’s about locally at the time.

 The lakeshore is a good spot for herons and egrets, Water Rail and Little Crake.
-Cetti´s Warblers are common and Reed Warblers can still be seen.
-More open areas are good places to look for Red-backed Shrike and Cirl and Corn Buntings.
+It’s also a great place to look for butterflies and dragonflies, including beautiful Swallowtail and Clouded Yellow.

-The riverine forest is a haven for woodpeckers!
+The riverine forest is heaven for woodpeckers!
 Old poplars, willows and ash trees provide great habitat for seven woodpecker species.
-We shall be looking especially for Grey-headed and Middle Spotted Woodpecker, but Black and Lesser Spotted Woodpeckers are found here too.
+We shall be looking especially for Middle Spotted and Grey-headed Woodpecker, but White-backed, Black and Lesser Spotted Woodpeckers are found in the forests here as well.

 In the foothills of the Belles Mountains Long-tailed Tits and the scarce Sombre Tit forage in the bushes.
-Hoopoes can be around and migrating warblers and flycatchers favour more secluded spots.
+Hoopoes can be around and migrating warblers and flycatchers share more secluded spots with butterflies, including the subtly beautiful Hermit.

 We shall explore the grazed slopes and disused quarry area northeast of the lake.
 This bird-rich habitat of scattered bushes and small trees can hold Eastern Subalpine and Sardinian Warblers.

-Driving higher into the Belles Mountains we reach an area that has Black Woodpecker, Spotted Nutcracker and Crested Tit in the pinewoods, with Rock Bunting on the more open alpine slopes.
-The shy and ever-elusive Rock Partridge is also possible here, if we are lucky!
-We’ll also look for Western Rock Nuthatch that breeds on the limestone cliffs.
+Driving higher into the Belles Mountains, we reach an area that has Black Woodpecker, Spotted Nutcracker and Crested Tit in the pinewoods, with Rock Bunting on the more open alpine slopes.
+The shy and ever-elusive Rock Partridge is also possible, if we are lucky!
+We’ll look for Blue Rock Thrush and Western Rock Nuthatch that breed on the limestone cliffs.
 The rock is also used by raptors from the lowlands seeking thermals upon which to soar into the hills.
 Short-toed Snake Eagle and Long-legged Buzzard are regular visitors.

 |